AES-CTR

 AES-CTRA stream-cipher mode that turns AES into a keystream generator by encrypting an incrementing counter and XORing the output with the plaintext.

 AES-CTR (Counter Mode) is a confidentiality-only mode standardised in NIST SP 800-38A.
-The cipher encrypts successive counter blocks (typically a 96-bit nonce concatenated with a 32-bit counter) and XORs the resulting keystream with the plaintext, allowing parallel encryption and random access.
-CTR provides no integrity by itself and is malleable: an attacker who flips a ciphertext bit flips the same plaintext bit.
-It must be combined with a MAC or used as the basis for AEAD modes such as GCM, EAX, and CCM.
-CTR is the workhorse of disk encryption, IPsec ESP, and TLS record protection when paired with authentication.
+The cipher encrypts successive counter blocks (typically a 96-bit nonce concatenated with a 32-bit block counter) and XORs the resulting keystream with the plaintext.
+Because each block depends only on the counter, not on the previous block, CTR allows fully parallel encryption/decryption and random access into the ciphertext — properties that make it the workhorse of disk encryption, IPsec ESP (RFC 3686), and TLS record protection when wrapped in an authenticated mode.

 - 01